 - Nerve Grafting – Polish and British scientists recently transplanted olfactory ensheathing cells into a damaged spinal cord.
 A small trip of nerve tissue from the ankle was also used to create a bridge across the damaged cord – allowing the olfactory ensheathing cells to stimulate the spinal cords to regenerate.

 - Botulinum Toxin (Botox) – Injections of botulinum toxin have been found to improve extremity function as well as decrease pain.
 One study found that, among tested patients, 56% noted an increase in ambulation, 71% in positioning, 78% in upper-extremity function, and 83.3% in pain reduction.
-And unlike some other treatments, botulinum toxin did not have to be administered shortly after the time of injury.

 - Adipose-Derived Stem Cells – Stem cells taken from fat tissue and implanted into damaged spinal cords has shown promise in helping to restore nerve function.
 One study found that when combined with Chondroitinase ABC injections, these stem cells improved the motor function of rats.
 The treatment not only improved function but also reduced spinal cavities.